-\$12,550 (previously \$12,400)
+\$13,850 (previously \$12,950)

-Heads of household \$18,800 (previously \$18,650)
+Heads of household \$20,800 (previously \$19,400)

-Married filing jointly \$25,100 (previously \$24,800)
+Married filing jointly \$27,700 (previously \$25,900) There is an additional standard deduction for persons age 65 and older or blind.
+As the standard deduction rises, fewer taxpayers will itemize.
+As a possible tax savings strategy, consider itemizing every other year and accelerating or postponing itemized deductions as necessary to "bunch" more itemized deductions in a particular year.

-There is an additional standard deduction for persons age 65 and older or blind.
-The increased standard deduction means fewer taxpayers will itemize.
-As a possible tax savings strategy, consider itemizing every other year, accelerating or postponing itemized deductions as necessary to "bunch" more itemized deductions in a particular year.
-Previously, there was a rule that phased out itemized deductions at higher income levels, but that rule was repealed effective in 2018.
 Certain deductions are still affected by the measure of the taxpayer's adjusted gross income, notably charitable donations and medical expenses.

-By now, you're most likely aware of TCJA's limit of \$10,000 for the sum of property tax on a US personal residence plus state income tax (or sales tax can be substituted for state income tax).
+There's a limit of \$10,000 for the sum of property tax on a U.S. personal residence plus state income tax (or sales tax can be substituted for state income tax).
 These limits don't apply to such taxes when incurred in a trade or business or for the production of income.
+Some states have enacted legislation allowing owners of pass-through entities to potentially bypass this limit.
+IRS Notice 2020-75 permitted this as a workaround to the \$10,000 cap for individual taxpayers who own passthrough businesses such as S corporations, partnerships, and LLCs.
+Consult with your tax advisor about this strategy if you own a pass-through entity.